-To the best of our knowledge, this is the first time that an analysis has been carried out of all the elements (soil, grain size, snow density, ice lenses, and vegetation) that contribute to the microwave signal at three frequencies (36.5, 18.7 and 10.65 GHz) in a boreal forest.
+To the best of our knowledge, this is the first time that an analysis has been carried out of all the elements (soil, grain size, snow density, ice lenses and vegetation) that contribute to the microwave signal at three frequencies (36.5, 18.7 and 10.65 GHz) in a boreal forest.
 The study sheds light on DMRT-ML uncertainties related to small-scale variability and measurement errors in different environments and for different periods in the winter.
-Some limitations were raised on the accuracy of DMRT-ML to simulate the $T{\rm B}$ of snow-covered surfaces, and this analysis will help to design future studies to improve the ability of DMRT-ML and other MESM to model the radiative transfer processes of snow-covered surfaces.
+Some limitations were raised on the accuracy of DMRT-ML to simulate the $T{\rm B}$ of snow-covered surfaces, and this analysis will help to design future studies to improve the ability of DMRT-ML and other MSEM to model the radiative transfer processes of snow-covered surfaces.

 Acknowledgements.
 The authors would like to thank the National Sciences and Engineering Research Council of Canada (NSERC) and Environment Canada for their financial support.
-The French collaboration was supported by the Programme de développement de partenariats stratégiques en matière d'enseignement et de recherche (FRQNT-Conseil franco-québécois de la coopération universitaire); Patrick Cliche, Serge Langlois, Nathalie Thériault, Caroline Dolant and Bruno-Charles Busseau (Université de Sherbrooke), Éric Lefebvre (Laboratoire de glaciologie et géophysique de l'environnement de Grenoble), Bernard Lesaffre (CNRM-GAME, MétéoFrance-CNRS) and Florent Dominé and Mathieu Barrère (Takuvik and Université Laval) for their contributions to the field work to obtain these measurements; Peter Toose and Chris Derksen (Environment Canada) for providing part of Churchill data.
+The French collaboration was supported by the Programme de développement de partenariats stratégiques en matière d'enseignement et de recherche (FRQNT; Conseil franco-québécois de la coopération universitaire); the authors would like to thank Patrick Cliche, Serge Langlois, Nathalie Thériault, Caroline Dolant and Bruno-Charles Busseau (Université de Sherbrooke), Éric Lefebvre (Laboratoire de glaciologie et géophysique de l'environnement de Grenoble), Bernard Lesaffre (CNRM-GAME, MétéoFrance-CNRS) and Florent Dominé and Mathieu Barrère (Takuvik and Université Laval) for their contributions to the field work to obtain these measurements.
+Thanks as well to Peter Toose and Chris Derksen (Environment Canada) for providing part of Churchill data.
 The French polar institute (IPEV) has contributed through the BIPOL project.
 We also thank Élie Girard, Université de Sherbrooke, for his contributions in data processing and simulations.
+We would like to thank the two anonymous reviewers for their helpful comments.